Skip to content

 bash

-uv run xian network join validator-1 --network mainnet
+uv run xian network join validator-1 --network testnet

 uv run xian node init validator-1